 The crucial feature in sequential posted pricing mechanisms that allows for such generalization is that before each agent purchases a lottery from the seller, she is informed about the realizations of the per-unit prices she faces.
-Therefore, her demand choice in this multi-agent mechanism is consistent with the demand in her single-agent price-posting payoff curve without any assumptions, and thus the resulting mechanism is incentive compatible for any non-expected utilities and guarantees identical payoffs compared to the linear agent analog.
+Therefore, her demand choice in this multiagent mechanism is consistent with the demand in her single-agent price-posting payoff curve without any assumptions, and thus the resulting mechanism is incentive compatible for any non-expected utilities and guarantees identical payoffs compared to the linear agent analog.

-6.4 Anonymous Pricing
+7.4 Anonymous Pricing

 A desirable property for the multi-agent setting is anonymity.
-This requires that the per-unit prices posted to all agents are the same.
-However, the approximation guarantees of anonymous pricing for linear agents do not extend to non-linear agents with general payoff functions such as welfare maximization.
+This requires that the perunit price posted to all agents are the same.
+However, the approximation guarantees of anonymous pricing for linear agents does not extend to non-linear agents with general payoff functions.
 The main reason is that given any quantile q, the market clearing price p^q usually depends on the details of the utility function as well as the payoff function instead of just depending on the price-posting payoff curve.
 For example, for the objective of welfare maximization, although anonymous pricing guarantees 2-approximation for linear agents (Lucier, 2017), it may lead to huge welfare loss for non-linear agents.
-See Example B.2 in Appendix B.4 for an illustration.
+See Example A.2 in Appendix A.4 for an illustration.

-In this section, we will focus on revenue maximization, and show that the approximation guarantees of anonymous pricing for linear agents extend to non-linear agents for revenue.
+In this section, we will focus on revenue maximization, and show that the approximation guarantees of anonymous pricing for linear agents extends to non-linear agents for revenue.
 The main reason why anonymous pricing extends for revenue maximization is because given any quantile q, the market clearing price p^q is uniquely pinned down by the price-posting revenue curve P(q) as $p^q = \frac{P(q)}{q}$.
 This definition does not depend on the details of the utility function.

-In general multi-unit auctions, anonymous pricing is not a constant approximation to the optimal revenue even for linear agents (Jin et al., 2021).
-In the special case of single-item auctions, for linear agents, Alaei et al. (2019); Jin et al. (2019) showed that the central assumption for constant approximation of anonymous pricing is concavity of the price-posting revenue curves.
-Next, we provide a general reduction framework for anonymous pricing for non-linear agents in single-agent environments.
+For linear agents, Alaei et al. (2019) showed that the central assumption for constant approximation of anonymous pricing is concavity of the price posting revenue curves.
+Next we provide a general reduction framework for anonymous pricing for non-linear agents.
 Note that $AP(\{P_i\}{i \in N})$ is the optimal revenue from anonymous pricing when the price-posting revenue curves are $\{P_i\}{i \in N}$.
-The proof of the following proposition is provided in Appendix B.4
+The proof of the following proposition is provided in Appendix A.4

-Proposition 4.
+Proposition 5.
 Fix any set of (non-linear) agents with price-posting revenue curves $\{P_i\}{i\in N}$ that are ζ -resemblant to their optimal revenue curves $\{R_i\}{i\in N}$.
-If the price-posting revenue curves are concave, then anonymous pricing is a ζ e-approximation to the ex ante relaxation on the optimal revenue curves, i.e., $\operatorname{AP}(\{P_i\}{i\in N}) \geq 1/\zeta_e \cdot \operatorname{EAR}(\{R_i\}{i\in N})$.
+If the price-posting revenue curves are concave, then anonymous pricing is a ζ e-approximation to the ex ante relaxation on the optimal revenue curves, i.e., $\operatorname{AP}(\{P_i\}{i\in N}) \geq 1/\zeta e \cdot \operatorname{EAR}(\{R_i\}{i\in N})$.

-As instantiations of the reduction framework in Proposition 4, we can show that agents are 1-resemblant and have concave price posting revenue curves when they have public budgets and regular valuation distributions, and they are e-resemblant when they are risk averse and their valuation distributions satisfy the monotone hazard rate condition.
+As instantiation of the reduction framework in Proposition 5, we can show that agents are 1-resemblant and have concave price posting revenue curve when they have public budget and regular valuation distributions, and they are e-resemblant when they are risk averse and their valuation distributions satisfy the monotone hazard rate condition.

-6.5 Dominant Strategy Implementation
+7.5 Dominant Strategy Implementation